cityofaustin/atd-moped/moped-toolbox/README.md

 This tool inserts `moped_proj_milestones` records into signal and PHB projects.
 It was created to backfill project milestones after implementing the milestone template feature for issue [#9102](https://github.com/cityofaustin/atd-data-tech/issues/9102).

+*Be aware that this script depends on database schema values which are in flux at the time of writing.
+In particular, the use of `status_id` to identify deleted records may be changd in a future release.
+Make sure this script aligns with your current database schema*

 ### Usage instructions

 1. Create a python 3.x environment with `requests` installed.